Skip to main content

 info

-To see list of available areas, please check the file @evershop/evershop/src/modules/catalog/pages/frontStore/productView/Layout.js
+To see a list of available areas where you can place components, check the file @evershop/evershop/src/modules/catalog/pages/frontStore/productView/Layout.js.

 product page